Managing CylanceGATEWAY Connectors Skip Navigation

 CylanceGATEWAY Connector

 tunnel to this URL.
-The Tunnel, DNS, and HTTP columns display the connection status for each connector.
+The Health check status expands to display Tunnel, DNS, and HTTP connection status for each connector.
 A status of 2/2 indicates that everything is working correctly.
 A status of 0/0 indicates that the status check of a new connection is still pending.

 The Status column displays the enrollment status of the